TF-R Projects

 TF-R SPEC I

-The “Spec I” MR2 was built first and foremost as a learning car; a personal proving ground for mechanical work and modifications.
-The Spec I is a cobble-together of available used parts where possible, preferring to try something that’s more budget friendly than ideal.
+The “Spec I” was put together first and foremost as a learning project; a personal proving ground for mechanical work and modifications.
+The Spec I is a cobble-together of available used parts, fag-packet maths and cable ties.

-I had already begun to collect parts for the project in the years leading up to its first drive with 2ZZ-GE power.
+I had already begun to collect parts for the project in the years leading up to the first 2ZZ-GE powered drive.
 Sourcing many parts used from eBay or through the fantastic J-Spec MR2 specialists.
 The Celica donor car was my own daily before cannibalising the running gear for the Spec I project.

 The first iteration of the Spec I was running a 2ZZ-GE through a Woodsport converted 6 Speed LSD gearbox, Tein Coilovers and a completely refreshed rear subframe, arms and sway bar.
 Maintenance was covered with reconditioned parts and a custom downpipe and exhaust system.

 Once on the road for shakedown, it was clear further work was needed to reach the desired performance level and handling targets.
-Like with all car projects that start to get close to completion: it was time to go back to the drawing board.
+Like with all car projects reaching a stage of completion; it was time to go back to the drawing board.

 For the car’s second iteration, the bar was set much higher - work had already begun on the Spec II and I can safely say, nothing raises the ante like comparing your project with your mate’s!

-The 2ZZ-GE saw some attention in an attempt to get more performance and reliability from the engine.
+The 2ZZ-GE saw some attention, focusing on readying for track use.
 An Apexi FC was installed, along with a new intake and exhaust system.
-In the guts of the engine, a drop in baffle was installed, along with a pickup spacer kit to reduce the instance of cavitation in the oiling system that the 2ZZ-GE is known for.
-For added peace of mind, an 11 row oil cooler was installed with both pressure and temperature gauges in the cockpit.
+The 2ZZ-GE oil pan recieved drop in baffle, along with a pickup spacer kit to reduce the chance of cavitation the 2ZZ-GE is known for.
+For added peace of mind, an 19 row oil cooler was installed with both pressure and temperature gauges in the cockpit.

 On the outside a lip kit was fitted to match the hardtop and a suitably cheap wing added for more questionable reasons.
 Inside, parts of the interior were removed including the soft top, radio and some interior plastics.
-Finally the driver’s seat was replaced with a bucket seat to help keep me in place whilst driving.
+Finally the driver’s seat was replaced with a bucket seat and steering wheel replaced with a smaller, lightened suede unit.

 As of writing (in July 2024), the Spec I car has undertaken its first bout on track, cementing the reasons in my head why I chose this project and my admiration for the platform.
 We’ll continue to develop the car as both it and I gain more track time and experience.

 Coming developments to the car include; further safety and drive accommodations inside, active oil cooling and ducting, further handling revisions - and most importantly a tune for the Apexi FC.
-As with almost all things on this car, we plan to do all of these jobs ourselves, not only so the car can be enjoyed on track as a driver, but in the garage as an owner also.
+As with almost all things on this car, we plan to do all of these jobs ourselves, not only so the car can be enjoyed on track, but in the garage too.

 TF-R SPEC II

-The “Spec II” MR2 was lucky in that a good foundation of knowledge and experience had been made during the first phase of building the “Spec I”.
+The “Spec II” MR2 was lucky enough to start with a good foundation of knowledge and experience, made during the first phase of work on the “Spec I”.
 A decent plan was made prior to starting the build, meaning we were able to buy new where needed and save where possible.
-However the ceiling for knowledge and car development was so high we would soon find ourselves in unchartered territory.
+However the ceiling for knowledge and car development was so high we would soon find ourselves in unchartered territory again.

 The “Spec II” is also a 2001 (Pre-facelift) UK spec MR2, with roughly 115,000 miles, the Spec II had a few issues much like the “Spec I”.
 Oil burning, worn clutch, broken exhaust and horrific wheels/tyres.
 Much to our happiness the chassis was/is in very good nick.
 Straight sills, very minor rust etc. The handbrake was also solid.